 Elijah knew that you should only serve God, but another man named Ahab believed that you should serve a god named Baal and golden statues.
 Elijah came up with a plan to show Ahab that God was the only one who is worthy of our praise.

 Elijah told Ahab to gather all 850 prophets of Baal and Asherah at the temple.
 Then they prepared 2 offerings, one for God and one for Baal.
 Elijah said that the prophets of Baal should pray to him and Elijah would pray to God.
 Whichever one was able to light the offering on fire was the one true God.

-The prophets of Baal and Asherah prepared the alter and prayed to Baal all day long.
+The prophets of Baal and Asherah prepared the altar and prayed to Baal all day long.
 Nothing happened.
-Baal did not light the alter on fire.
+Baal did not light the altar on fire.

-Next, Elijah prepared his alter to God.
-Once the alter was ready he poured water all over it.
-Elijah poured water over the alter 3 times to show that it was completely drenched.
-Then Elijah prayed and asked God to light the alter on fire.
+Next, Elijah prepared his altar to God.
+Once the altar was ready he poured water all over it.
+Elijah poured water over the altar 3 times to show that it was completely drenched.
+Then Elijah prayed and asked God to light the altar on fire.
 It worked!
-God sent fire all over the alter.
+God sent fire all over the altar.
 There was so much fire that it dried up all the water.